University of Bath

 Training at the University of Bath

-Our Doctorate in Clinical Psychology is one of a number of well-regarded postgraduate programmes offered by the Department of Psychology at Bath.
+The Psychology Department at the University of Bath is an active and dynamic department that promotes inclusion and academic excllence.
+Our Doctorate in Clinical Psychology is well regarded in the department and is one of a number of other postgraduate programmes offered by the Department of Psychology at Bath.
 Other programmes here include MSc programmes in Applied Clinical Psychology; Health Psychology; Forensic Psychology and an MSc in Research Methods.

 The undergraduate degree in Psychology is well subscribed with high entry requirements and excellent ranking in UK league tables.
 The Psychology Department has a very strong record in academic achievement with excellent performance in the Research Excellence Framework (REF 2021).
 You can find out more about the Department of Psychology